 A climb up to the top of the gatehouse is another must because at the top you get 360-degree views of the Sussex landscape as well as a great sense of awe!

-Much of the land around the abbey was owned by the monastery, having been granted to it by William the Conqueror and I couldn’t help but think of Lewes Castle and Priory (built by William’s fellow soldier in arms at the Battle of Hastings) away to the west.
+Much of the land around the Abbey was owned by the monastery, having been granted to it by William the Conqueror and I couldn’t help but think of Lewes Castle and Priory (built by William’s fellow soldier in arms at the Battle of Hastings) away to the west.
 What must it have felt like to have been a local Saxon watching these vast structures go up across their landscape as both Normans and religious orders became ever-powerful?

-From the gatehouse, there’s the 16th century courthouse which is now a shop or wander down to the visitor centre and enjoy a bite to eat at the cafe under the watchful eye of the wall.
+From the gatehouse, there’s the 16th century courthouse which is now a shop or walk down to the visitor centre and enjoy a bite to eat at the cafe under the watchful eye of the wall.

 Battle Abbey was and remains simply magnificent for all it represents both in terms of historic landmarks (in every sense) but also in the preservation of the everyday detail of monastic life hundreds of years ago.
 It’s well worth combining a trip here with other local landmarks such as Bodiam Castle, but above all else, it’s just a glorious celebration of our Sussex past and should be on everyone’s must-visit list.
 Hey, but that’s just my humble opinion.